lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

 Status code
 ===========

+:command:`ap_verify.py` returns 0 on success, and a non-zero value if there were any processing problems.
-Like :ref:`command-line tasks <command-line-task-argument-reference>`, :command:`ap_verify.py` returns the number of data IDs that could not be processed (i.e., 0 on a complete success).
+In :option:`--gen2` mode, the status code is the number of data IDs that could not be processed, like for :ref:`command-line tasks <command-line-task-argument-reference>`.

-However, an uncaught exception causes :command:`ap_verify.py` to return an interpreter-dependent nonzero value instead (also as for command-line tasks).
+With both :option:`--gen2` and :option:`--gen3`, an uncaught exception may cause :command:`ap_verify.py` to return an interpreter-dependent nonzero value instead of the above.

 .. _ap-verify-cmd-args: